TiexoHQ/toolbox/packages/mint-tool/README.md

 From the main page select `Open test project` button, this will populate the app with test data

 ## App overview

+**Note**: At this point the application is running all the code in users browser, no API involved yet.
+It stores some data in localstorage.
+The generation algorithm is executed in a web worker, for large collections (~10k NFTs) and complex generation rules execution time can be over 1-2mins.

 At the top of the page there are two buttons:
 * `Generate` - this will trigger the algorithm